-Inside: Home exercises that can help turn a posterior baby, so that your baby is in ideal birthing position.
+Inside: Home exercises you can do during pregnancy that can help turn a posterior baby, so that your baby is in ideal birthing position.

 When my midwife said those two dreaded words: “she’s posterior,” my heart sank.